xcart/xcart-docs/_pages/devs_en/basics/understanding_models.md

 We are done with creating an entity class.

-When we re-deploy the store X-Cart will create `xc_test_entities` table with needed columns itself, we do not have to worry about it.
+Once we re-deploy the store, X-Cart will create `xc_test_entities` table with needed columns itself and we do not have to worry about it.

-Now, we create the `test.php` script in X-Cart's root and start experimenting with our **TestEntity** class.
-Here is a content of the `test.php` file:
+Now, we create the `test.php` file in X-Cart's root and start experimenting with our **TestEntity** class.
+Here is a content of our `test.php` script:

 ```php
 <?php